sparkfun/Arduino_Apollo3/README.md

 ## Development Status

-This core has just been born.
 Right now you will get compilation and access to the Ambiq SDK functions (currently supporting Ambiq SDK Rel 2.1.0).
 Board Support Package (BSP) definitions can be used with Arduino **variants**.

-Currently upload must be performed manually.
+* **Base Arduino Support**
+   * delay and delayMicroseconds added April 9 2019
+   * pinMode, digitalWrite, and digitalRead added April 9 2019

+* **Tools/Utilities**
+   * Serial uploader support (at 921600 baud) added April 10 2019

 ## Installation